Brand voice guide

 Give examples, constraints, and review rules the team can apply.

-For worked examples, use the brand voice examples guide.
-For a reusable structure, use the brand voice template.
+For worked examples, use the Brand voice examples.
+For a reusable structure, use the Brand voice template.

 The mistake is asking AI to "write in our brand voice" without giving it a usable voice system.
 A good prompt includes the audience, the traits, the channel, the forbidden patterns, and examples of the target style.